gentlee/gentlee.github.io/articles/2025-02-24-oop/en.md

   hasFriend(id: string) { … }
 }

-// Bad: inheritance
+// Bad: inheritance.
-// Npc shouldn't have address, friends, and hasFriend
+// Npc shouldn't have address, friends, and hasFriend.

 class Npc extends User {
   constructor(name: string, surname: string) {
-    super(name, surname, "", []) // We are forced to provide fields we don't need }
+    super(name, surname, "", []) // We are forced to provide fields we don't need.
   }
+}

-// Bad: modifying the original code and breaking it into smaller classes
+// Bad: modifying the original code and breaking it into smaller classes.

 class Nameable {
   name: string